vanbrabantf/vanbrabantf.github.io/_posts/2017-12-7-atomic-commits.md

 Yes it is.
 I’m not going to lie to you, this is something you will have to actively do.
 But I assure you it will improve your workflow.

-Atomic commits will drive the quality of your code reviews on pull requests way up.
-People will also understand your thought process, helping them to review the changes you made and keeping them motivated along the way.
+Atomic commits will drive the quality of your code reviews on pull requests way up. they will also understand your thought process, helping them to review the changes you made and keeping them motivated along the way.

 I bet you’re not very stoked to start a review on this one: